rhussain21/rhussain21/README.md

 Throughout my career, I've worked to modernize industries that historically lacked the presence of software engineers and data scientists.

-It all started with physical clipboards and Excel files... 🫠 Since then, I ventured into originating and harnessing data from emerging domains, such as electric vehicles and manufacturing processes.
+It all started with physical clipboards and Excel files... 🫠 Since then, I've ventured into originating and harnessing data from emerging domains, such as electric vehicles and manufacturing processes.

 <!--